JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 | Accuracy | ~10 arcseconds |
 | Prior pointing needed | None |
 <!--
-PiFinder uses **cedar-solve** — a pip-installable fork of ESA's **tetra3** algorithm.
+PiFinder uses **cedar-solve** â€” a pip-installable fork of ESA's **tetra3** algorithm.
 Even at sub second solves, there's a gap between frames.
 While you're slewing the scope, position updates lag behind.
 The raspberry pi uses the built-in Inertial Measurement Unit to update its own location until the next solve gives it a good location

 -->
 ---